JuergenGutsch/blog/_source/_posts/2025-05-12-central-package-management.md

 </Project>
 ```

-Even if the NuGet explorer is supporting this file, you will probably need to put your hands on it from time to time.
-Therefor, I'd propose to add it to a solution folder in VS to have quick access to it while developing.
-Usually I create a solution folder called `_default` or `_shared` to every solution that contains files like this, or the `.gitignore` or whatever file that is not part of any projects and nee to be edited from time to time.
+Even if the NuGet explorer supports this file, you will probably need to touch it from time to time.
+Therefore, I'd propose to add it to a solution folder in VS to have quick access to it while developing.
+Usually I create a solution folder called `_default` or `_shared` to every solution that contains files like this, or the `.gitignore` or whatever file that is not part of any projects and needs to be edited from time to time.

-Now the work starts and you should add all the packages referenced in your projects within this file without having duplications.
-Duplications leads to NuGet errors when adding references or on built time..
+Now the work starts, and you should add all the packages referenced in your projects within this file without having duplications.
+Duplications lead to NuGet errors when adding references or at build time.

 ```xml
 <Project>